hanylovescode/zhiyanfoo.github.io/courses/probability.md

 Its full title is 'probabilistic systems analysis and applied probability'.
 Maybe if the title was just 'probability', the professor felt people wouldn't take it seriously or something.

-The course focuses on "the modeling and analysis of random phenomena and processes".
+The course focuses on "the modeling and analysis of random phenomena and processes"<sup><a href="#fn1" id="ref1">1</a></sup>.
 Topics include, but are not limited to, discrete and continuous random variables, derived distributions, convolution, covariance and correlation, iterated expectations, bernoulli process, poisson process, markov chains, weak law of large numbers, central limit theorem, bayesian statistical inference, classical statistical inference.
 I'm starting to realize why it took me so long to finish this course.

 # Should I take it?